cecehoush/BitsPlease-SpiderByte/README.md

 <strong>Embellishments</strong>:
-* limit to favorites
+* limit to favorites (max of 10)
 * weekly coding events (Arena)
 * badges/ranking system (points for challenges
 * For completed:
       - percent completion
       - attempts/time taken
 * Tutor links/professor feedback
+* if you fail 3+ attempts, it recommends an easier or similar problem
+* Add code to completed challenge, so you can view what you've submitted